Self-Supervised Coordinate Projection Network for Sparse-View Computed Tomography: Methodology

 \subsection{Re-projection Reconstruction}

-Figure \ref{fig:pipline} \textbf{B} shows the workflow of the proposed re-projection reconstruction strategy, in which the learned implicit function $f_{\hat{\mathbf{\Theta}}}$ is used to generate the DV sinogram $\hat{\mathbf{y}}_d\in \mathbb{R}^{K_d\times M}$ and then the final high-quality CT image $\hat{\mathbf{x}}$ is reconstructed from the DV sinogram.
+Fig. \ref{fig:pipline} \textbf{B} shows the workflow of the proposed re-projection reconstruction strategy, in which the learned implicit function $f_{\hat{\mathbf{\Theta}}}$ is used to generate the DV sinogram $\hat{\mathbf{y}}_d\in \mathbb{R}^{K_d\times M}$ then the final high-quality CT image $\hat{\mathbf{x}}$ is reconstructed from the DV sinogram.
 More specifically, we first build $K_d*M$ X-rays $L_d$ from $K_d$ dense projection views (\ie $M$ X-rays per view).
-Then, the spatial coordinates $(x,y)$ of the sample points along the DV X-rays $L_d$ are fed into the learned function to predict the corresponding image intensities $I=f_{\hat{\mathbf{\Theta}}}(x,y)$.
-Similarly, the projection $\hat{\mathbf{y}}_d$ of the X-rays $L_d$ are also calculated by the summation operator (Equation \ref{equ_projection_dis}).
+Then, the spatial coordinates $\mathbf{p}$ of the sample points along the DV X-rays $L_d$ are fed into the learned function to predict the corresponding image intensities $I=f_{\hat{\mathbf{\Theta}}}\mathbf{p}$.
+Similarly, the projection $\hat{\mathbf{y}}_d$ of the X-rays $L_d$ are also calculated by the summation operator (Eq. \ref{equ_projection_dis}).
 The DV sinogram $\hat{\mathbf{y}}_d$ is thus generated.
-Inspired by the data consistency in MRI acceleration reconstruction \cite{yaman2020self}, we combine the estimated DV sinogram $\hat{\mathbf{y}}_d$ with the acquired SV sinogram $\mathbf{y}_s$ to generate the final DV sinogram.
-In particular, we replace the projection profiles at the corresponding views in the DV sinogram $\hat{\mathbf{y}}_d$ with the SV sinogram $\mathbf{y}_s$.
-Finally, we apply FBP \cite{fbp} on the final DV sinogram to reconstruct the artifacts-free CT image.
+Inspired by the data consistency used in MRI acceleration reconstruction \cite{yaman2020self}, we combine the estimated DV sinogram $\hat{\mathbf{y}}_d$ with the acquired SV sinogram $\mathbf{y}_s$ to generate the final DV sinogram, {as shown in Fig. \ref{fig:projection swapping}}.
+In particular, we replace the projection profiles at the corresponding views in the DV sinogram $\hat{\mathbf{y}}_d$ with the acquired SV sinogram $\mathbf{y}_s$. {The effectiveness of the projection swapping operator is discussed in the supplementary material.} Finally, we apply FBP \cite{fbp} on the final DV sinogram to reconstruct the artifact-free CT image.